rtang03/fabric-es/deployments/dev-net/BUILD-AUTH-SERVER.md

 There are a few case of developing auth-server.

-## Usage A: Build auth-image image, and launch local environment
+## Build auth-image image, and launch local environment with script

-Running below script will perform below tasks.
+Running below script `build-run-auth-server.sh` will perform below tasks.

 - clean up directory
 - tsc compile